thecodework/personal-finance/README.md

     npm run coverage

-We're currently warming it up for production, and will go live at the earliest.
+We're currently warming it up for the production release, and will go live at the earliest.

+## License

+The MIT License (MIT).
+Please see [License File](https://github.com/thecodework/personal-finance/blob/master/LICENSE) for more information.